kubernetes/examples/staging/cluster-dns/README.md

 ## Kubernetes DNS example

-This is a toy example demonstrating how to use kubernetes DNS.
+This is a toy example demonstrating how to use Kubernetes DNS.

 ### Step Zero: Prerequisites